polterguy/phosphorusfive/README.md

 * [core](core/), reference documentation
 * [plugins](plugins/), reference documentation

-I recommend you start out with ["the guide"](https://github.com/polterguy/phosphorusfive-dox), for then to refer back to the reference documentation, as the need surface.
+I recommend you start out with ["the guide"](https://github.com/polterguy/phosphorusfive-dox), for then to refer back to the reference documentation for the [plugins](plugins/), as the need surface.

 ## Hyperlambda